apsdsm/fetch/README.md

 ## Making Services Available To Fetch

-There are three ways that you can make a service available for retreival or creation:
+There are three ways that you can make a service available for retrieval or creation:

 ### Access MonoBehaviours Via Service Container Children